 Parenting Your Child with Autism

-Parenting Your Child with Autism is a five-part series of interactive parenting classes.
-Classes include discussion and activities that address the major issues facing families with children with autism.
+Interactive parenting classes include discussion and activities that address the major issues facing families with children with autism.
 The class was developed for adult parents with children in the home, or caregivers who want new insight into parenting children with autism.

 Topics focus on managing the challenges of parenting a child with autism, behavior strategies, and increasing skills for both caregivers and children with autism.